Comparison of cue sports: Rules

 The World Pool-Billiard Association in concert with the Union Mondiale de Billard (UMB) and various other governing bodies have established worldwide rules for a number of carom billiards games, including three-cushion, straight rail and five-pins.
 While there are, of course, locally popular games of various sorts that differ from region to region, the main games in the carom field are totally standardised.

 In the realm of pool, there are many associations which have issued rules for the various games over the years.
 Eight-ball in particular is a thorny issue.
 WPA and its regional and national affiliates like the Billiard Congress of America (BCA), professional tournament series like the International Pool Tour (IPT), and amateur leagues like the Valley National Eight-ball Association (VNEA, which despite its name is multi-national) and the American Poolplayers Association/Canadian Poolplayers Association (APA/CPA) all have different rulesets.
 By far, most professional pool play uses the WPA/BCA rules, and while some progress has been made moving league rules toward the WPA standard, some such as the APA/CPA have wildly diverging rulesets for eight-ball.
-Meanwhile, millions of individuals play informally using colloquial rules which vary not only from area to area but even from venue to venue.
-Nine-ball, on the other hand, has been the paramount gambling and tournament pool game for several decades, and has globally almost completely standardised on the same rules in both professional and amateur play.
-Snooker has long since also been completely standardised, (however it does have a version known as American snooker that has simplified rules) as has been English billiards; with so.
+Meanwhile, millions of individuals play informally using colloquial rules which vary not only from area to area, but even from venue to venue.
+Nine-ball, on the other hand, has been the paramount gambling and tournament pool game for several decades, and has globally almost completely been standardised on the same rules in both professional and amateur play.
+Snooker and English Billiards have also long since been completely standardised (however, there is a version known as American snooker that has simplified rules).